 So, I work with my clients individually.
 Consider me as your personal shop & experience assistant.

-My purpose of running KoLe is to provide moments for you to feel special as you are.
-If you see the value to our individual service, then you are already a super special person for us.
+My purpose in running KoLe is to provide moments for you to feel as special as you are.
+If you see the value in our individual service, then you are already a super special person for us.
 I hope I will have the privilege to serve you soon.